ToddHunsaker/neuropredict/README.md

-# NeuroPredict
+# NeuroPredict: Autism

-Psychiatric classification from resting-state fMRI functional connectivity, with explainable AI and a deployed interactive web demo.
+The first in a series of psychiatric classification tools built on resting-state fMRI functional connectivity.
+Classifies autism spectrum disorder vs. neurotypical controls using the ABIDE dataset, with explainable AI and an interactive web demo.

+*NeuroPredict: OCD (ENIGMA-OCD dataset) is in active development.*

 **[Live demo on Hugging Face Spaces](https://huggingface.co/spaces/Saturnalia777/NeuroPredict)**